-Delicious, Oven-Roasted Vegetables Recipe (Great Appetizer or Entrée)
+Delicious, Oven-Roasted Vegetable Recipe (Great Appetizer or Entrée)

 This recipe for a delicious vegetable appetizer or entrée is so very easy!
 Amounts, ingredients, and seasonings can all be adjusted to suit individual tastes.
-Excess garden produce can be used or when one finds a sale price on certain vegetables in the produce section of a store; this easy recipe can be utilized for maximum benefit.
-Roasting can bring out the natural sweetness of vegetables and be a delicious compliment to many meals.
+Excess garden produce can be used.
+You can also use extra produce when you find a sale price on certain vegetables; this easy recipe can be utilized for maximum benefit.
+Roasting can bring out the natural sweetness of vegetables; they can be a delicious complement to many meals.

 The picture above shows the vegetables I chose to use when making my version of an Italian antipasti after they had been roasted in the oven one day.
 Doesn't it look scrumptious?

 - Grape tomatoes

 - Extra-virgin olive oil

 The nice thing about this recipe is that you can use these or substitute other vegetables that you may prefer or happen to have on hand when you are inspired to make this.
 There are no set amounts when it comes to the ingredients.
 Use more or less according to what you like.

 - Cover a baking pan or pans with heavy duty aluminum foil for easy clean-up.
 (I always use several baking pans when making this recipe.)